 The Strengths Deck is great for teams and individuals who want to get up-close-and-personal with their strengths, and to learn new approaches to weave their strengths into their life and work.

 The Strengths Profile

-The Strengths Profile is hands-down the most accurate, insightful and useful tool I have found for identifying personal strengths.
+The Strengths Profile is one of the most accurate, insightful and useful online assessment tools I have found for identifying personal strengths.
 It is also really valuable for helping us develop smart strategies to use our strengths for greater energy, engagement and results.